haiwera-silk-cd/magento-devdocs/guides/v2.2/cloud/live/paypal-onboarding.md

       env:
         CONFIG__DEFAULT__PAYPAL_ONBOARDING__MIDDLEMAN_DOMAIN: 'payment-broker.magento.com'

-If you are upgrading to 2.2 from 2.1.8 or later, you still need to add this variable.
+If you are upgrading to 2.2 from 2.1.8或更新, you still need to add this variable.